Spyboss/RealTaste/README.md

 # RealTaste PWA

 ## Project Overview
-RealTaste is a production-ready restaurant ordering platform designed for Sri Lankan takeout businesses.
-The platform delivers a mobile-first PWA that lets customers browse the menu, place pickup or delivery orders, and track status updates in real time.
-Restaurant operators manage the same workload through an analytics-driven admin dashboard that runs in the browser and synchronises with Supabase.
-The system was built by Uminda H. to modernise day-to-day restaurant operations without relying on native apps.
+RealTaste is a restaurant ordering platform designed for Sri Lankan takeout businesses.
+Customers browse the menu, place pickup or delivery orders, and track status in real time.
+Restaurant operators manage orders through an admin dashboard that runs in the browser and syncs with Supabase.

 ## Features
 ### Customer experience